patchew-project/qemu/docs/devel/qapi-code-gen.rst

 anymore, optional return or event data members that can't be sent anymore, and return or event data member (enumeration) values that can't be sent anymore makes no difference to clients, except for introspection.
-The latter can conceivably confuse clients, so tread carefully.
+The latter can conceivably confuse clients, so treat carefully.

 Incompatible changes include removing return and event data members.